Jixabon/lando-ui/README.md

 ## Features

-Lando UI was designed so simplify the use of the lando development tool when inside VSCode.
-It adds quick button shortcuts and information panels that allow quick, 'no command' access to your current lando project, as well as other running projects/containers.
+Lando UI was designed so simplify the use of the Lando development tool when inside VSCode.
+It adds quick button shortcuts and information panels that allow quick, 'no command' access to your current Lando project, as well as other running projects/containers.

-Visit the tool's website at https://lando.dev/
+Visit the Lando's website at https://lando.dev/

 ![Lando UI Overview](media/screenshot.png)

 ## Requirements

-Lando UI requires that you have the lando too installed and at a minimum version of v3.0.0-rc13.
+Lando UI requires that you have the lando tool installed and at a minimum version of v3.0.0-rc13.
 The `--format json` option was added in this release and is required for the functionality of this extension.

-To install lando and it's dependencies follow the [installation instruction](https://docs.lando.dev/basics/installation.html) on their website.
+To install lando and it's dependencies follow the [installation instructions](https://docs.lando.dev/basics/installation.html) on their website.

 <!-- ## Extension Settings -->